sphinx-doc/sphinx/Doc-26/library/functions.rst

    3])`` returns ``(1, 2, 3)``.
 If no argument is given, returns a new empty tuple, ``()``.

-   :class:`tuple` is a mutable sequence type, as documented in :ref:`typesseq`.
+   :class:`tuple` is an immutable sequence type, as documented in :ref:`typesseq`.
+For other containers see the built in :class:`dict`, :class:`list`, and :class:`set` classes, and the :mod:`collections` module.

 .. function:: type(object)